KennyWho/hapi-api-doc-cn/API.md

         - `sandbox` - if set to `'plugin'` when adding a [request extension points](#request-lifecycle) the extension is only added to routes defined by the current plugin.
-Not allowed when configuring route-level extensions, or when adding server extensions.
-Defaults to `'server'` which applies to any route added to the server the extension is added to.
+Not allowed when configuring route-level extensions, or when adding server extensions. 默认为 `'server'` which applies to any route added to the server the extension is added to.

 返回值: none.